-In this Weekend Agenda we’re excited to bring Chef Hines back with a seasonal soup recipe that will warm you from head to toe.
+In this Weekend Agenda we’re excited to bring Chef Hines back with a seasonal squash soup recipe that will warm you from head to toe.
 Featuring kabocha squash, grated ginger, some pomegranate seeds, and spices, this hearty dish will keep you sustained whether your marathon is for movies or running.

-This recipe is designed to go along with our 16oz Classic Food Canister.
+This squash soup recipe is designed to go along with our 16oz Classic Food Canister.
 Like a stovetop for your soup or a freezer for your ice cream, the mighty MiiR Food Canister can do it all.
 It even protects the more fragile snacks, like berries, chips, or your kid’s peanut butter & jelly.
 Including measure markers and a leak-proof lid, this stainless steel BPA-free vessel will protect your food, and you, on the go.

-Creamy Kabocha Squash Soup with Pomegranate Recipe
+Creamy Kabocha Squash Soup Recipe with Pomegranate

 Yields: 4 servings

 - 1 Kabocha squash (butternut squash will work too)

 - 1 Teaspoon aleppo pepper (or paprika)